 When my guy friend didn’t reciprocate feelings for me, my selfishness took the lead and I cut off the friendship.
 One of my biggest regrets was showing kindness to him only to get something in return.
 Instead of loving selflessly, like God commands us to, I refused to show him Christ-like love and lost a friend.

-Here are some questions to help you identify potential selfishness and practice selfless love:
+Here are some questions to help you identify potential selfishness and practise selfless love:

 Kristen Clark and Bethany Baird, authors of Love Defined, call us to ask ourselves: